picmi/help/docs/business/article/checking-application-configuration.md

 :::

 ::: faq Why does a row pass when Current Value is blank?
-Some values are supplied later by the applicant.
+Some values are supplied later by the participant.
 A workflow question can pass because PICMI knows where the answer will come from, even though the person has not answered yet.
 :::